Stereotype (printing): Background

 While stereotypes were useful in book publishing, it was in newspaper publishing that they came into their own.
-Books were normally printed not as single pages, but as set of multiple pages at a time.
-Thus a single volume 320 page book needed 40 stereos for an eight-page imposition, or twenty stereos for a 16-page imposition.
-This contrasts with newspapers, where a Sunday edition of a major newspaper could require as many as 6,000 stereos.
+Books were normally printed not as single pages but as sets of multiple pages at a time.
+Thus a single-volume 320-page book needed 40 stereos for an eight-page imposition, or twenty stereos for a 16-page imposition.
+This contrasts with newspapers where a Sunday edition of a major newspaper could require as many as 6,000 stereos.